powergun/hsFP/monadreader/README.md

 of passing an extra parameter to all functions.
 And even if that parameter contains mutable references, that parameter itself is fully immutable.

+## Rediscover Reader from First Principles

+source: First Principles P/872; see: src/FirstPrinciples/Reader.hs

+> usually when you see or hear the team Reader, it will be referring
+> to the Monad or Applicative instances

+must read: P/875 - a step by step transformation from function-composition to function-over-Functor to Reader